Harold Baines: Professional career

 On April 10, 1980, Baines made his major league debut on Opening Day, starting in right field and going 0-for-4 in a 5–3 loss to the Baltimore Orioles.
 In 1982, he batted .271 with 25 home runs and 105 RBI in 161 games.
+The 1983 season saw Baines reach the postseason with the White Sox, with Baines batting .280.
+On September 17, Baines drove three runs in for the Sox against the Seattle Mariners, which included a walk-off sacrifice fly that gave them the win and helped clinch the American League West division title, which was their first playoff appearance since the 1959 pennant winning team.

 In 1984, baseball writer Bill James called Baines his favorite opposing player to watch, saying, "He is gorgeous, absolutely complete.
 I've seen him drop down bunts that would melt in your mouth, come up the next time and execute a hit and run that comes straight off the chalkboard.
 I've seen him hit fastballs out of the yard on a line, and I've seen him get under a high curve and loft it just over the fence."
 Baines ended the longest game in major league history (eight hours and six minutes over 25 innings on successive evenings) with a walk-off home run against the Milwaukee Brewers' Chuck Porter on May 8, 1984; the bat he used is currently kept at the Baseball Hall of Fame.

 In 1986, a succession of knee problems began which gradually ended his fielding career, forcing him to become a regular designated hitter.
+He suffered a right knee injury in September when he tried to reach first base and saw his foot step on the pitcher's ankle that was on the bag.
+He finished with his fifth consecutive 20-HR season to become the first White Sox in franchise history to do so in franchise history.
+He spent half of 1987 spring training rehabbing from an arthoscopic procedure that became the first of eight knee surgeries.
 Despite the knee ailments and the resulting lack of speed, he remained a powerful hitter, picking up 166 hits in 1988.

 Baines holds the record for the most seasons by a player between 100-RBI seasons, with 14 seasons between 113 RBIs for Chicago in 1985 and 103 for Baltimore and Cleveland in 1999.